 Evaluation by the College Field Supervisor

-The college field supervisor is responsible for regular, formal and informal teacher candidate observations, scheduling joint conferences, collecting the PDE’s completed (original) evaluations, and, in consultation with the professional development educator, for writing the teacher candidate’s final quarterly evaluation.
+The college field supervisor is responsible for regular, formal and informal teacher candidate observations, scheduling joint conferences, collecting the CT’s completed (original) evaluations, and, in consultation with the professional development educator, for writing the teacher candidate’s final quarterly evaluation.
 The college field supervisor will provide the teacher candidate with final, written, evaluative information at the end of each quarterly placement.
 The college field supervisor will forward cumulative evaluation reports, which take into consideration a teacher candidate’s progress during both quarterly placements, to the director at the end of the student teaching semester.
 The teacher candidate’s “exit portfolio" will be organized in four general categories: demonstration of pedagogical-content knowledge, examples of student work, evaluations and recommendations, and reflective statements.